Brisbane Accommodations

 Mary OBrien Reserve

-You’ll have free WiFi, flat-screen TVs, open-plan suites, plush bespoke bedding, fully-equipped kitchens, internal laundry and Kevin Murphy bathroom amenities options at One Global Resorts Green Square.
-You may find High Endz Hair (hairdresser), Hey July (bubble tea store), Nam2 (Southeast Asian restaurant), Ba Shan (Chinese restaurant), Social Society (café), Woolworths Green Square (supermarket), BWS Green Square (liquor store), Bar Noun (café), Green Square Library (public library), Rack and Roll Billiards (pool billiard club), That Vintage Emporium (antique furniture store) and more in the area.
+Nearby: Nam2 (Southeast Asian restaurant), Ba Shan (Chinese restaurant), Social Society (café), Bar Noun (café), Woolworths Green Square (supermarket), Hey July (bubble tea store), BWS Green Square (liquor store), High Endz Hair (hairdresser), Green Square Library (public library), Rack and Roll Billiards (pool billiard club), That Vintage Emporium (antique furniture store)

 Within feet: